 Rajasekhar Anguluri

-Postdoc @ Arizona State University.
+Assistant Professor @ University of Maryland, Baltimore County.
 Brews simple math from engineered systems

-I’m interested in how engineering systems work at the deepest levels, which steers me to do research in systems theory.
-My current research identifies situations where estimation, identification, and control problems in large-scale systems (e.g., power and mechanical systems) can be solved using data science methods with theoretical guarantees.
+Research Interests: I like to know how engineering systems work at the basic level.
+This steers me to do research in systems theory and statistics.
+My current research identifies situations where data science methods can address estimation, identification, and control problems in large-scale systems (e.g., power and mechanical systems).
 Situations:

 • estimation and control

-• sparse state and input estimation in dynamical systems
+• sparse state and input estimation in linear dynamical systems

 • applications to power systems